leszkolukasz/gleam-in-gleam/README.md

-# gleam-in-gleam
+# Gleam in Gleam

+## Introduction

-Compiler for subset of Gleam written in Gleam
+Compiler for subset of Gleam written in Gleam.
+Target is going to be assembler/WASM.

+#### Work In Progress